Skip to Content

 What’s the best food to feed a cocker spaniel?

-Look for options with real meat as the first ingredient, avoiding fillers like corn or wheat.
+Look for recipes with real meat as the first ingredient, avoiding fillers like corn or wheat that can trigger allergies.

 What do vets recommend for homemade dog food?